Learn how to decorate a bookshelf with easy steps for DIY shelf decor ideas that you can’t get wrong. Use the no-fail formula for all styles.

 This is more of a curated global-eclectic style that showcases not only decorative objects but practical items that are used in the space.
 For instance napkin holders displayed in a silver bowl and on the bottom shelf (not shown here) folded table linens.

-I mentioned at the beginning of the post how I have books all over my house so I must share my post full of ideas on how to decorate with books that isn’t your bookshelf!
+I mentioned at the beginning of the post how I have books all over my house so I must share my post full of ideas on how to decorate with books that aren’t on your bookshelf!

 Find ten creative ways to display your reading material as pretty storage and decor.

-And finally since all flat surfaces can be tricky to decorate here are ideas for all sorts of shelfs, counters, and table tops.
+And finally, since all flat surfaces can be tricky to decorate here are ideas for all sorts of shelves, counters, and tabletops.

 I guess you can probably tell by the plethora of shelf and surface decorating posts that I absolutely love this part of the decorating process!
 The more you style your shelves the easier it gets.

-Start with the three step method and then try different things!
+Start with the three-step method and then try different things!
 Rules are made to be broken.
+If you are looking for a more neutral bookcase styling inspiration or ideas, check out my friend’s article.

 Until next time, have a great day.